 - Region President, Past President, President Elect and two additional Executive Board members shall receive registration, lodging, meals, and travel paid.
 Lodging amount to be equal or less than the cost of the Main Hotel of the Summit.
 Hotels shall only be reimbursed for the night before the start of the conference and the Region will not pay beyond the last day of the conference.
 Travel to include coach/economy air or mileage and gasoline if traveling by car and parking fees when Summit is held in Southern California.
 Air Travel should be used only if it’s the least expensive way to travel.
 It is most cost effective to book flight reservations early.
 In addition to airfare and parking fees, ground transportation round trip home/airport (e.g., Prime Shuttle) also to be reimbursed when Summit is held in Northern California.

-- Region pays for up to 10 early bird registrations (or vouchers, whichever is less expensive) total.
-The following Executive Board members can receive reimbursement for the cost of registration fees , whether or not they made the early bird deadline: Treasurer, Secretary, VP Programs, VP Leg Action, VP Member Services, VP Awards and Recognition, and VP Communications/Public Relations.
+- Region pays for up to 10 registrations (or vouchers, whichever is less expensive) total.
+The following Executive Board members may receive reimbursement for the cost of registration fees , whether or not they made the early bird deadline: Treasurer, Secretary, VP Programs, VP Leg Action, VP Member Services, VP Awards and Recognition, and VP Communications/Public Relations.
 If less than 10 Executive Board members wish to attend, and depending on finances, the same offer may be extended to Executive Board VP Elects, Directors, and Committee/Council chairs on a first-come, first-served basis, up to the 10 total.
 This should be discussed at Executive Board level.
 (Professional Development Chair, Consultant)

 - Region will only support a social hospitality room at the Leadership Summit in years when the Region is presenting a candidate from Region 14 for State ACSA office.
 (Consultant)

 - Every Student Succeeding award winner – Region will reimburse or fund directly the travel, lodging, and reasonable meal expenses for the family of the student state winner.
-Nominating charter will reimburse for reasonable meals.
 Region contribution will not exceed $1,000.
 (Past President, Treasurer)